Nike-Inc/cerberus-node-client/README.md

 The cerberus client supports three different configuration modes.

-* Environment Variables - This is useful for running locally without changing out code, since developer machines cannot posses the IAM roles necessary to decrypt Cerberus authentication responses.
 * Lambda Context - Pass in the `context` from your Lambda Handler `handler(event, context)` as the `lambdaContext` parameter.
 * EC2 - This is the default mode, it will be used if the other two are not present.
+* Environment Variables - This is useful for running locally without changing out code, since developer machines cannot posses the IAM roles necessary to decrypt Cerberus authentication responses.
+  * `CERBERUS_TOKEN` - This environment variable will skip token retrival and just use the provided token to talk to cerberus
+  * `CERBERUS_USERNAME` & `CERBERUS_PASSWORD` - These environment variables will be used as credentials to request a token.
+* CLI Prompt - This method will run if `prompt: true` is passed to the client constructor, after all other methods fail, and will prompt on the command line for developer credentials.
+This should only be used in testing.

 These configuration modes determine how the client will authenticate with Cerberus.